 Not too long ago an inactive old rail corridor extended south from the MBTA Green Line D branch through Newton Upper Falls, overgrown and collecting debris.
-Sometime in the summer of 2014, this corridor will have been transformed into the Upper Falls Greenway, a safe, car-free trail for walking, jogging, bicycling and general recreation, with easy access to the commercial areas on adjacent Needham Street for shopping and commuting.
+During the summer of 2014, work was begun to transform this corridor into the Upper Falls Greenway, a safe, car-free trail for walking, jogging, bicycling and general recreation, with easy access to the commercial areas on adjacent Needham Street for shopping and commuting.
 The really nice touch – the project is being built for almost no money.
+We expect the work to be completed by the end of fall 2015.

 The plan works like this: